 The Greek Parliament comprises 300 members who are elected for a four-year term from 48 multi-seat constituencies, as well as 8 single-seat constituencies and a nationwide list.
 Of the 300 seats, 288 are determined through a system of voting – the remaining 12 seats are filled from party lists.

 Under Greece’s current electoral law, a party must have at least a 3% nationwide vote tally in order to elect Members of Parliament.
 The largest party receives a 50-seat bonus to ensure elections produce usable majorities.

 Parliament elects the President of Greece for a five-year term, with each president holding a maximum of two terms in office.
 After each presidential term, Parliament votes to elect the next President.

-The prime minister is the most powerful individual in the Greek political system and is normally the leader of the majority party in Parliament, elected by the people.
-It is his duty to safeguard the unity of the government and provide direction for it.
+The Prime Minister is the most powerful individual in the Greek political system and is normally the leader of the majority party in Parliament, elected by the people.
+It is their duty to safeguard the unity of the government and provide direction for it.
 The Prime Minister recommends the appointment or dismissal of ministers to the President.

 Greece’s judicial branch is split into civil and administrative courts.
 Civil courts are responsible for judging civil and penal cases, while administrative courts judge administrative cases between citizens and the State.

 The judicial system of Greece features three Supreme Courts: the Court of Cassation, the Council of State, and the Chamber of Accounts.
 Presidents and the vice-presidents of the Supreme Courts are selected by the Cabinet of Greece.

 The highest civil and penal court is the Court of Cassation is the supreme civil and penal court, while the Council of State is the highest administrative court.
 The Chamber of Accounts passes judgement over specific administrative areas and its decisions cannot be overturned.